For an Architectural Draftsperson Emigrating to Australia

 Ensuring Architectural Draftspersons Are In High Demand

-Each year, State Governments and the two territorial Governments report to the federal government on their local demand for Architectural Draftspersons and if they need to bring any in from overseas to fill potential shortage skills gaps.
-The report will provide the precise number of overseas an Architectural Draftspersons required in the region during the coming year to fill any potential skills gap.
+Each year, State Governments and the two territorial Governments report to the federal government on their local demand for Architectural Draftspersons and if they need to bring in Architectural Draftspersons from overseas to fill any potential shortage skills gaps.
+This report states the number of overseas an Architectural Draftspersons required in the coming year to fill the skills gap within each region.

-Curently, Architectural Draftspersons are on the STSOL skills shortage list.
-Being on the STSOL list means an Architectural Draftsperson may qualify for the following visa streams:
+Curently, Architectural Draftspersons are on the STSOL list.
+Being on this list means an Architectural Draftsperson may qualify for one of the following visa streams:

 Skills and Experience Required To Be an Architectural Draftsperson

-Before an Architectural Draftsperson can apply to emigrate as a skilled worker to Australia, their qualification, skills, and experience must be independently verified via a rigorous accreditation process.
-The process ensures all Architectural Draftspersons invited to emigrate can do their job to the required Australian standards.
+Before a person can be accepted in Australia as Architectural Draftsperson, their qualification, skills and experience must be independently verified via a rigorous accreditation.
+The process ensures all skilled migrants can do their jobs to the required Australian standards.

 1. Defining the job title an Architectural Draftsperson:

 The profession “an Architectural Draftsperson” can mean something slightly different in Australia to what is referred to overseas.
 In “official emigration terms”, this profession is aligned within the occupation category “Architectural Draftsperson” and is uniquely identified by the code 312111.
-This registry system that has been in place since 2006 and has proven to work well for Australia.
+This may seem weird to some people, but it is a registry system that has been in place since 2006.

 2. Key Requirements for an Architectural Draftsperson:

-For an Architectural Draftsperson to be deemed experienced to the Australian standard, here are the essential skills, tasks, duties and responsibilities they must be familiar with:
+For an Architectural Draftsperson to be deemed experienced down under, here are the essential skills, tasks, duties and responsibilities they must be familiar with:

 General Duties: